f0rmat1k/bemy/README.md

 When you call bemy on files it is like you call bemy on the folder contains this file.
 So this two variants are equal: `-f ~/testBlock/__elem` and `-f ~/testBlock/__elem/testBlock__elem.bh.js`.

+Starting with version 2.1 `-t` and `-p` and `-f` is no more required.
+Task seleced depend on call bemy.
+See details on tasks description below.

 ###Shared CLI options
 `-t [task name]` — name of the called task. default: 'auto';
 `-f [path]` — path to BEM node (folder or file);